Erotic spanking: Apparatuses

 Erotic spanking can include the use of apparatuses, both those which are adapted/improvised and those which are specifically created for such use.

 The use of adapted/improvised apparatuses within erotic spanking derives from how such apparatuses were used in non-erotic spanking.
-The gymnastic vaulting-buck (which sees the receiver of the spanking bent-over it) was often employed during non-erotic school slipperings and canings; consequently erotic spanking, particularly that which involves school roleplay, may incorporate use of a vaulting-buck.
+The gymnastic vaulting buck (which sees the receiver of the spanking bent-over it) was often employed during non-erotic school slipperings and canings; consequently erotic spanking, particularly that which involves school roleplay, may incorporate use of a vaulting buck.

 A spanking bench or spanking horse is a piece of erotic furniture explicitly created for erotic spanking.
 It is used to position a spankee on, with or without restraints.
 They come in many sizes and styles, the most popular design of which is similar to a sawhorse (used in woodworking) with a padded top and rings for restraints.
 The 19th-century British dominatrix Mrs. Theresa Berkley became famous for her invention of the Berkley Horse, a similar form of BDSM apparatus.

 Fetish wear

-Often erotic spanking will be combined with sexual roleplay which may see one or more party dress-up in certain clothing, for example a female spankee wearing a schoolgirl uniform in a Teacher – Student scenario.
+Often erotic spanking will be combined with sexual roleplay which may see one or more parties dress-up in certain clothing, for example a female spankee wearing a schoolgirl uniform in a Teacher – Student scenario.

 A spank skirt or spanking skirt is a skirt that has an additional opening in back designed to expose the buttocks.
-While the name spank skirt suggests the intention that the wearer be spanked "bare bottom" without removing or repositioning the skirt, this item may be worn for reasons other than spanking (for instance, exposure).
+While the name spank skirt suggests the intention that the wearer be spanked without removing or repositioning the skirt, this item may be worn for reasons other than spanking (for instance, exhibitionism.)
 Considered fetish wear, these kind of skirts are typically tight-fitting and made of fetishistic materials (such as leather, PVC or latex).
 Regardless of the gender of the wearer, spank skirts are usually considered female attire.
 The male gender role equivalent might be motorcycle chaps (a.k.a. "assless chaps").

 Self-spanking

 Self-spanking is the practice in which the individual spanks themselves, thus making the spankee and the spanker one and the same.
-This can occur for a number of reasons: the individual is experimenting with spanking; the individual may lack someone (who is willing and the spankee is comfortable with doing so) to give them a spanking; the individual spank themselves during masturbation; the individual is a submissive in a BDSM relationship and is self-spanking on orders of the dominant partner.
+This can occur for a number of reasons: the individual is experimenting with spanking; the individual may lack someone (who is willing and the spankee is comfortable with doing so) to give them a spanking; the individual spanks themselves during masturbation; the individual is a submissive in a BDSM relationship and is self-spanking on orders of the dominant partner.